cansyl/DEEPScreen/README.md

 Test Predictions:
 CHEMBL435331,TP,ACT     CHEMBL3354592,TP,ACT    CHEMBL44134,TN,INACT    CHEMBL422701,TN,INACT   CHEMBL105961,FN,ACT ...,
 ```

-## How to reproduce DEEPScreen Results for state-of-the-art comparison
+## How to re-produce DEEPScreen results for state-of-the-art performance comparison

 The name of the targets and hyper-parameter values are available in the following files
 * **dude_models_hyperparameters_performance_results.tsv**,
 * **lenselinks_models_hyperparameters_performance_results.tsv**,
 * **muv_models_hyperparameters_performance_results.tsv**
 which are located under **resultsFiles** folder.
 * To train DEEPScreen on MUV dataset

 ```
 python trainConvNetMUV.py CNNModel MUV_692 adam 0.001 15 128 0 0.8 0
 ```

 * To train DEEPScreen on DUD-E dataset

 ```
 python trainDEEPScreenDUDE.py ImageNetInceptionV2 hdac8 adam 0.0001 5 0 0 0.8 0
 ```

 * To train DEEPScreen on Lenselink et. al.'s dataset

 ```
 python trainDEEPScreenLenselink.py ImageNetInceptionV2 CHEMBL274 adam 0.0001 5 0 0 0.8 0
 ```

 The output of these commads same as the output shown above.
 Please note that you should unzip the corresponding folders (**DUDEDatasetFiles.zip**, **MUVDatasetFiles.zip** or **Lenselink_Dataset_Files.zip**) before running training scripts.

-## How to use pre-trained models to generate predictions for a set of compounds.
+## How to run ready-to-use DEEPScreen models to generate predictions for a set of query compounds

 The model files should be located under **tflearnModels** folder.
 The model files for target **CHEMBL1790** are put under **tflearnModels** folder as an example.
 Each target has a model which consists of three files.
 For our example, the the model files for or target **CHEMBL1790** are as follows:
 * CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300.data-00000-of-00001
 * CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300.index
 * CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300.meta

 Users should run **loadDEEPScreenModel.py** script to provide predictions for a set of compounds.
 The arguments of this script are as follows:

 ```
 python loadDEEPScreenModel.py  <target_name> <model_name> <path_to_smiles_of_compounds>
 ```

 where **<target_name>** is the name of the ChEMBL target, **<model_name>** stands for the name of the model for the corresponding target stored under the **tflearnModels** folder and the last argument is the path to the SMILES of compounds.
 The SMILES file is a tab-seperated file with a header where the first column is compound identifier and the second colunmn is the smiles strings.
 You could have additional columns which are discarded by the script.There is a sample file (i.e. **sample_test_compound_file.txt**) under **../trainingFiles** folder.
 You can run the following script to get the predictions for the compounds in the sample file.

 ```
 python loadDEEPScreenModel.py  CHEMBL1790 CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300 ../trainingFiles/sample_test_compound_file.txt
 ```

-The script provides the compund identifiers which are predicted as active as output.
+Output: The script provides compound identifiers, which are predicted as active (i.e., interacting) for the corresponding target.

 ```
 ACTIVE PREDICTIONS:CHEMBL1790
 CHEMBL350383